 You can think that it is a heresy from "eccentric travel".
-Anyway, it is possible to visit the Italian sea and islands in Autumn and Winter as well.
+Anyway, it is possible to visit the Italian sea and islands in Autumn and winter.
 Also, just for a weekend, it is a perfect choice for eco-friendly tourism.
 You will have many surprises, save up and spend a zero-waste holiday.
-Here you are 5 Italian islands to visit during the "coldest" period of the year.
-They will give you unique
+Here are 5 Italian islands to visit during the "coldest" period of the year.

 5. Ponza (Latium)

 Ponza is a small island in the province of Latina.
 The largest island of the Pontine Islands.
 It consists of 41 km of coasts riches in inlets, bays and cliffs, hidden by the typical Mediterranean vegetation, such as agave, cactus and brooms.
 It is a perfect choice if you want to get away from every day and enjoy some days of well-deserved relaxation.

 In Autumn and Winter, you can enjoy its magnificent, empty beaches.
 However, stay for a few days.
 It will be possible to visit its most beautiful spots, such as Cala Felci, Chiaia di Luna, and Frontone.

 Fun fact: On the island have shoot 15 movies, among these Satyricon by Federico Fellini.

 Ponza is easily reachable by ferryboat from the seaports in Anzio, Terracina and Formia.
 In addition, considering the off-season, the ticket is lower than in Summer.